The Leadership Practices That Should Not Be Overlooked

 1. Put Conscious Efforts in Building Relationships

 Building relationships with the employees has its benefits.
-Leaders who invest efforts in knowing the employees personally, listen to their problems and create a culture of mutual respect and commitment.
-It boosts the overall morale and employees’ job satisfaction, and also you become more aware of their strengths and weaknesses.
-That further helps in developing their skill sets with strategic planning and corporate training.
+Leaders invest efforts in knowing the employees personally, listening to their problems, and creating a mutual respect and commitment culture.
+It boosts the overall morale and employees’ job satisfaction and becomes more aware of their strengths and weaknesses.
+That further helps in developing their skill sets with strategic planning and leadership training.
 Move beyond the titles and roles and build relationships with your employees with an open mind.

 In today’s workplace, leaders could easily be drifted towards solving problems at their forefront, giving less emphasis on the people who work for them tirelessly.
 If you want to be a successful leader, your leadership practice must include building a healthy relationship with your employees.
 It includes making conscious efforts to know them and their challenges for sustainable organizational growth and development.

 Leadership practices in organizations are many, and taking feedback from the employees is arguably the most important.

 Giving the employees regular feedback related to their work has a positive psychological impact on them.
 First of all, it boosts their engagement.
 It gives them a clear picture of what is expected from them by creating a transparent communication channel.
 Secondly, it motivates the employees to work harder and achieve the company goals.
 But this is just one side of the equation.